Improved Strong Simulation of Universal Quantum Circuits: Gauss Sum Rank Bound

 Paulis take stabilizer states that lie on the Bloch sphere equator to other stabilizer states on the Bloch sphere equator.
 As a result, the absolute value of the final inner product sum remains invariant under the Paulis.

 \end{proof} This was originally noticed in~\cite{Kocia18_2} (see Theorem 3) for odd-dimensional qudits, and is extended here to qubits.

-Using a very similar argument, it can also be shown that the Gauss sum rank for single-Pauli measurements is a lower bound on the stabilizer rank in the asymptotic limit:
+As a result, it can also be shown that the Gauss sum rank cost for single-Pauli measurements is a lower bound on the stabilizer rank cost in the asymptotic limit: